marsiitr/DumE/README.md

 </p>

 ***
+## Software Aspects
+The software aspects in Dum-E are two-fold, namely the control theory and image processing.
+### Control Theory for Dum-E
+After deciding the mechanical aspects of Dum-E, such as DOFs, end-effector workspace and limits for weight lifting, we were left with the control aspects of our project.
+We tried to figure out how the robotic arm would take an object from a known position and place it at another known position.
+Fortunately, MATLAB provides a number of useful functions which makes it easy for the user to design the inverse kinematic solver for robotic arm.
+### Object Detection and Classification through Computer Vision
+Before using IP, we were only able to perform pick up and place function on a very narrow range of similar shaped and sized objects.
+Also, we couldn't command Dum-E to place one object at a certain place and then other one at a different position.
+So to overcome this hurdle, we used Haar Cascade Object Detector, particularly due to the various tools provided by MATLAB which makes this task relatively easy.
+The Haar Cascade algorithm needs a modestly sized dataset of images to train the Cascade Object detector.
+This is done using an inbuilt *train* function in MATLAB.
+After that, through *Boosting* the accuracy and precision of dection and classification is increased.
+Finally, we were able to make Dum-E perform pick up and place function on differently colored objects and also to place them at different locations.

 ## Simulation
 We had imported KINOVA GEN3 robotic manipulator from solidworks.
 By using the MATLAB function helperCreateObstaclesKINOVA, we create collision meshes and